Officer Tiffany Anderson – Brenham Police Department

 The Wichita Eagle reports Dahlquist denied hitting the car and prosecutors declined to file charges, citing a lack of evidence.

-She was fired in February 2017, but three days later, that decision was overturned and she was reinstated.
+She was fired in February 2017, but three days later, that decision was overturned, and she was reinstated.

 Spokesman Charley Davidson said the police department doesn’t comment on pending litigation.